gallochris/fyi.dadgumboxscores/hugo_source/content/posts/retrospect.md

 This season's Carolina team was *different*.
 High highs.
 Low lows.
 And that's what makes it so much fun to follow along.

-If all the answers to these questions are yes, then it likely means Carolina will have something they lacked this past season.
-A reliable bench.

-* * *

-This season's Carolina team was *different*.
-High highs.
-Low lows.
-And that's what makes it so much fun to follow along.